bwater47/Dev-Portal/README.md

 ## Features

-CMS-style blog site: Allows the client to clone the code and use the backend service for an ecommerce website without an existing backend.
+CMS-style blog site: Allows the client to make an account and create blog posts.

 ## Contributing